Ru

 Trace Termination

-The meeting point of traces and pads also helps determine the traces' thickness.
+One more thing a reader should remember is that the junction of traces and pads also influences trace thickness.
 The trace width is mainly decided according to the pads' width in the SOIC footprints.

 Trace Size Calculator